foss2serve/git-intro-activity/README.md

 - 10 min:
   - Provide overview using presentation.pptx
   - Form teams
-  - Handout cheatsheet.docx and activity.docx, one copy per team
+  - Handout cheatsheet.md and activity.md, one copy per team
-- 30-50 min: Supervise teams as they work through activity.docx
+- 30-50 min: Supervise teams as they work through activity.md
 - 5-10 min: Discuss responses to key questions; this can be done along the way

 ## FAQ